denten-books/plain-text/0-intro.md

 *Plain Text* makes a historical case for the recovery of textual thought latent in the machinery of contemporary computing.
-Just as philology cannot survive in ignorance of its computational present, the design of computational platforms cannot advance in ignorance of its cultural contexts.
+Just as philology cannot survive without awareness of its computational present, the design of computational platforms cannot advance without greater awareness of its cultural contexts.
 Much is at stake in the material affordances of the literary artifact.
 The political struggle for meaning-making---the very opportunity to engage in the act of interpretation---begins and ends with the materiality of the textual artifact.

 In the West, it is easy to forget the blunt effectiveness of physical control.
 Books that are burned or redacted cannot be read at all.
 Elsewhere, global